 “Play catch, invent games.
 To fly, flip away backhanded; flat flip flies straight; tilted flip curves-experiment!” – Wham-O Frisbee.

-Vaughn Frick, John Sappington, and Scott Dickson were doing creative trick throws and fancy Frisbee catching on the campus of the University of Michigan during that same period of time.
-In 1974, Dan Roddick included a freestyle-like game called “Eastern Trick Catch” at his Pennsylvania and New York State Frisbee Championships.
+On the West Coast at UC Berkeley, California, Victor Malafronte, and John Z Weyand of the Berkeley Frisbee Group (BFG) had raised Frisbee tossing and catching to a delicate art form of flowing throws and receptions.
+Vaughn Frick, John Sappington, and Scott Dickson were doing creative trick throws and fancy Frisbee catching on the campus of the University of Michigan during that same period.
+Dan Roddick organized Frisbee events at his Pennsylvania and New York State Frisbee Championships.

-Frisbee Freestyle Competition
+Frisbee Freestyle Competition.

-Unknown to them at the time, there was the beginning of a growing Frisbee freestyle interest in the United States, Berkeley, New York, Ann Arbor, New Jersey and Chicago.
-Next year newly energized freestylers assembled in Toronto, to compete in this new freestyle event.
-In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner would introduce this event called freestyle and they won it.
+Unknown to them at the time, there was the beginning of a Frisbee freestyle interest in the United States.
+A handful of players from Berkeley, New York, Ann Arbor, New Jersey, and Chicago.
+In the fall of 1974, Ken Westerfield and Jim Kenner would make a second attempt with their freestyle competition event in Toronto.
+Unlike the low competitor turnout of 1973, newly energized freestylers from the U.S. assembled in Toronto to compete in this new freestyle event.
+In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner would introduce this new event called freestyle, and they won it.

 The Decade Awards 1970-75 Top Freestyle Routine: Ken Westerfield/Jim Kenner Canadian Open 1974:

-Among the competing freestyle pairing were such Frisbee notable’s as Doug Corea/Jim Palmeri, John Kirkland/Jose Montalvo, Irv Kalb/Dave “Buddha” Meyers, Dan “Stork” Roddick /Bruce Koger, Tom Cleworth/John Connelly.
+Among the competing freestyle pairing were such Frisbee notable’s as Jim Kenner/Ken Westerfield, Doug Corea/Jim Palmeri, John Kirkland/Jose Montalvo, Irv Kalb/Dave “Buddha” Meyers, Dan “Stork” Roddick /Bruce Koger, Tom Cleworth/John Connelly.

 This was the first freestyle competition.
-Westerfield and Kenner having won, as the world’s first Freestyle Frisbee Champions, that same year hosted the second freestyle competition, along with other Frisbee events, at their Vancouver Open Frisbee Championships, Kitsilano Beach, Vancouver, British Columbia.
-This is where Bill King, Jim Brown and John Anthony of early freestyle fame, made their first competitive appearance.
-A year later, the American Flying Disc Open (AFDO) in Rochester, New York, the Octad, in New Brunswick, New Jersey and the 1975 World Frisbee Championships, held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenner’s freestyle competition format as one of their new events.
+Westerfield and Kenner having won, as the world’s first Freestyle Frisbee Champions, that same year hosted and acted only as freestyle judges for their second freestyle competition.
+Ken and Jim included a freestyle competition at their Vancouver Open Frisbee Championships, Kitsilano Beach, Vancouver, BC.
+This is where Bill King, Jim Brown, and John Anthony of early freestyle fame, made their first competitive appearance.
+The following year in 1975, the American Flying Disc Open (AFDO) in Rochester, New York, the Octad, in New Brunswick, New Jersey, and the 1975 World Frisbee Championships, held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenner’s freestyle competition format as one of their new events.

-“Their play, innovation and influence began in the formative years prior to competition and was critical to the origin of the competitive sport of Freestyle”
+“Their play, innovation and influence began in the formative years prior to competition and was critical to the origin of the competitive sport of Freestyle.”

 In 1977, more State Championship tournaments got their start, specifically Arizona and Tennessee.
 The delay-move with the help of delay aids rapidly replaced controlled tipping as the foundation of a freestyle routine.